Change the Search Path

 Steampipe creates a Postgres schema for each Steampipe connection and aggregator.
 Powerpipe mods are written using unqualified names in the SQL queries.
 As a result, they are resolved using the Postgres [search path](https://steampipe.io/docs/guides/search-path).
 You can effectively switch which connection to target by changing the search path.

-When running Powerpipe from the command line, you can pass the --search-path or --search-path-prefix to target a specific schema.
+When running Powerpipe from the command line, you can pass the `--search-path` or `--search-path-prefix` to [target a specific schema](/docs/run#targeting-specific-schemas--connections-postgressteampipe).

 When running a dashboard, you can change the search path on the fly!
 At the top of the page, click the **Search Path** button.